 A multi-frequency analysis on \sevem\ maps is also performed to check if these deviations are monochromatic or, conversely, show a specific frequency dependence.
-In Fig. \ref{fig:stacking_granett_T_sevem_freq}, we show the mean temperature profiles computed in the $100\ \mathrm{GHz}$, $143\ \mathrm{GHz}$ and $217\ \mathrm{GHz}$ maps.
+In Fig. \ref{fig:stacking_granett_T_sevem_freq}, we show the mean temperature profiles computed in the $100\ \mathrm{GHz}$, $143\ \mathrm{GHz}$, and $217\ \mathrm{GHz}$ maps.
 The error bars are estimated as the dispersion of the mean profiles computed at the GR08 positions in $1000$ FFP8 simulations processed through the corresponding \sevem\ pipeline.
 As we show in Fig. \ref{fig:stacking_granett_T_sevem_freq}, the temperature signal is frequency independent, as already checked in \citet{planck2013-p14}.
-The error bars plotted in the panel correspond to the $143\ \mathrm{GHz}$ only, as the level of the corresponding uncertainties for the other frequencies is similar.
+The uncertainties plotted in the panel correspond to the $143\ \mathrm{GHz}$ case only, since the level of the corresponding uncertainties for the other frequencies is similar.

-Therefore, these analyses performed in this section confirm that, as expected, the \Planck\ 2015 temperature data also exhibit an anomalous signal that can be associated to the GR08 catalogue.
+In summary, the analyses performed in this section confirm that, as expected, the \Planck\ 2015 temperature data also exhibit an anomalous signal that can be associated with the GR08 catalogue.